 Wingman held the door for me.
 I gave him a funny look, but went in.
 Bill was seated at the bar.
-Puff was lighting a cigarette with one of his ?aming goobers.
+Puff was lighting a cigarette with one of his flaming goobers.
 Tabby had a shot and a beer lined up in front of him.
-The usual cop groupies, generally older women with lush bodies, had hung themselves on the male of? cers.
+The usual cop groupies, generally older women with lush bodies, had hung themselves on the male officers.

 “What are you drinkin’?”
 Puff said.
 “It’s on me.”

 “Uh.”
 I wondered who had stolen the real Puff and left this version behind.
-“Scotch, rocks,” I ?nally managed.
+“Scotch, rocks,” I finally managed.

 And from somewhere in the crowd someone said, “Nice work, Frank.”

 I cranked around on the bar stool and addressed the room.
-“Franny will be ?ne.”
+“Franny will be fine.”